 Wait for Better Performance

-If you want a powerhouse, think about waiting for the Galaxy Note 20.
+If you want or need a ton of storage on board your next phone, you'll also want to think about waiting for the Galaxy Note 10.

 According to the latest leaks, the Galaxy Note 10 5G will feature three storage options: 256GB, 512GB, and a whopping 1TB option.
 This would be a step up from the Galaxy S10 5G which only comes in 256GB and 512GB formats.

 It's also worth noting that the Galaxy S10 5G doesn't have a microSD slot so there's a chance the Galaxy Note 10 5G doesn't either.

 It's unclear how much storage the LTE version of the Galaxy Note 10 will have but you can expect at least two options.